-This easy Sheet Pan Chicken and Vegetables is a quick, healthy dinner recipe.
-Top it with a flavorful peanut sauce and the whole family will love it!
+This easy Sheet Pan Chicken and Vegetables roasted with peanut sauce is a quick, healthy dinner recipe.
+Easy to customize and clean up is a breeze.

 Here’s a few more cooking notes for the recipe: